 This is not the fill up, show up, dress up, pump up, get your bike out of the shop time, this is the leave time so be mindful of your fellow riders and be ready to roll out.

-We will continue to have a group ride on most Saturdays during the winter.
-Leaving from Cycling World at 10am.
+We will continue to have a group ride on most Saturdays leaving from Darton (Albany State on Gillionville) at the tennis courts 8am.
+There are rides most nights at 6pm.
 Please check social media for any updates.
 Click Below on READ MORE LOCAL RIDES

 Check the Pecan City Pedalers Facebook group for updates.